shafayatb/Ibaax/README.md

 # IbaaxAndroid

 Note: This project is no longer supported because iBaax shutdown in October, 2016.
-If you want a similar project made hit me up on upwork https://www.upwork.com/o/profiles/users/_~0180ce95ea1b6e9f86/

 With iBaax Global Real Estate Marketplace, you can post a property for sale, for rent, buy a new property, and find an apartment to rent, find an agent, developers, brokerages and explore new neighborhoods.